itsthurs/monkyhelp/README.md

 monky!friday - Monky helps you gain that friday motivation

+monky!wide - Wide Monky joins VC

+monky!play - Monky joins VC and plays the track of your choice (as of 02/07/20, this may or may not work)

 #Case Insensitive Commands

 activate trunk monkey - Monky sends the trunk monkey gif